cusma/algorand-school/README.md

 remains the first and most important source of information about Algorand.

 ## Contibuting with translations
-Would you like to contribut to the Algorand's educational cause?
+Would you like to contribute to the Algorand's educational cause?
 Help me with the translation!

 Just follow the translations guidelines: